Your money-making expert. Financial journalist, TV and radio personality.

 Losing heat and electricity is like throwing money away.
 According to the Energy Saving Trust, the average household loses around 50% of the heat generated from inside it.
 So, you’re paying for power you’re not even getting the benefit from.
 There are easy ways to fix this:

-20% of the heat lost is through draughts and poor ventilation.
+A whopping 20% of the heat lost is through draughts and poor ventilation.
 So, even small insulating measures like draught-excluders, or thicker curtains, can really make a difference.
-Plus you can still get them if you are on a budget.
+Plus, you can still get them if you are on a budget.
 Have a look at our article on how to make your house more energy efficient.
 If you don’t know how efficient your home is, British Gas has a free energy savers report.
-Just answer some simple questions on their website and they’ll tell you how you can save.
+Just answer some simple questions on the website and it’ll tell you how you can save.

-It’s hard to do it when it’s chilly, but turning the thermostat down a few degrees can save loads.
+It’s hard to do it when it’s chilly, but turning the thermostat down a few degrees can save loads of money.
 According to the Energy Saving Trust, a reduction of just one degree can reduce bills by as much as 10%.
 It’s clearly worth it.
 So grab a big woolly jumper and socks, and turn down that thermostat – even if it’s only by one degree.

 Competition among energy providers has intensified as more companies have entered the market.
 In 2003, changing provider saved you around £100 per year; now you’ll save much more.
 Green energy is available to private consumers.
 A long-term saving is installing a green energy source in your home.